JohnAnselmi/gravity-forms-react-native/README.md

 })
 ```

-It's recommended to do this configuration in your app's entry point (e.g., `App.js` or `index.js`).
+It is recommended to configure the API client at your app's entry point.

 ## Usage

-Here's a basic example of how to use the `GravityForm` component:
+Here’s a basic example of how to render and submit a Gravity Form:

 ```jsx
 import React from "react"